 62. The Edge is the Place to be for Tweens

-The 11 to 14 year old set can often be the most difficult to please.
-Fortunately on a Disney cruise they have The Edge.
+The 11 to 14-year-old set can often be the most difficult to please.
+Fortunately, on a Disney cruise, they have The Edge.

-The answer is spend a whole lot of time in Vibe.
+The answer is to spend a whole lot of time in Vibe.
 Particularly if you are sailing on the Disney Dream or the Disney Fantasy.

 64. Chill Spa is Open for Teens

-Most spas are for the over 18s only.
-However Disney has recognized that sometimes the teens want to be pampered in the spa.
+Most spas are for the over-18s only.
+However, Disney has recognized that sometimes teens want to be pampered in the spa.

 65. Ride the AquaDuck

-66. The Pools are Fun
+66. The Disney Cruise Pools are Fun

 The first is a toddler pool and the second is the family pool.
 Don’t expect to get any real swimming done in these pools!

 67. Relax on a Pool Lounger

 Be considerate of others and do not reserve a lounger by putting a towel or your belongings on it.
-Just not cool.